arminzou/system-design-knowledge-base/docs/System Design Fundamental.md

 #### Web Server

-**A specialized software** that handles HTTP requests and serves web content to clients (typically browsers).
-It handles incoming requests from browser, processes them, and sends back appropriate responses.
+A server with specialized software that **handles HTTP requests** from clients (typically browsers).
+It directly **serves static content** (HTML, CSS, JavaScript, images), **forwards requests** for dynamic content to backend servers for processing, and **returns appropriate responses** to the client.

+!!! info Primary Function

+    Focus on **serving web content**, **handling HTTP protocols**, and **routing requests**

-> Examples: IIS, Nginx, Apache
+> Examples: IIS, Nginx, Apache HTTP Server

 #### Reverse Proxy

-Server that sits between clients and backend servers, forwarding client requests to appropriate backend services.
+A server with a specialized software that sits between client devices and backend servers, **intercepting client requests** and **forwarding them to appropriate backend servers** while providing security, SSL termination, and caching.

+!!! info Primary Function

+    Focus on request **forwarding**, **content caching**, and **security**

+> Examples: Nginx, IIS with Application Request Routing (ARR), Apache with mod_proxy

 #### Load Balancer

-System that distributes incoming network traffic across multiple servers to ensure reliability and optimal resource usage.
+A server with a specialized software that **distributes incoming client requests across multiple servers** to ensure high availability, avoid traffic overload, prevent single points of failure, and enable horizontal scaling.

+!!! info Primary function

+    Focus on **traffic distribution** and **high availability**

+> Examples:
+> &nbsp;> Load Balancing Software: Microsoft Network Load Balancing (NLB), Nginx, HAProxy,
+> &nbsp;> Cloud-based Services: AWS Elastic Load Balancing, Azure Load Balancer

 #### API Gateway

-Service that acts as an entry point for multiple APIs, handling routing, authentication, and other cross-cutting concerns.
+A server with specialized software that **acts as a single entry point** for client applications to access multiple backend services and APIs.
+It **serves as a reverse proxy for API requests** while providing additional functionality such as request routing, authentication, and monitoring.

+!!! info Primary Function

+    Focus on **API traffic management**, **security**, and **request coordination** cross multiple services

+> Examples:
+> &nbsp;> Cloud-based Services: Azure API Management, Amazon API Gateway
+> &nbsp;> Software: Kong, Apigee, Tyk

 #### CDN (Content Delivery Network)

-Distributed network of servers that deliver web content to users based on their geographic location.
+**A distributed network of servers** that caches and delivers web content from the server closest to users, improving performance and user experience.

+!!!
+Info Distributed globally to optimize content delivery

+> Examples: CloudFlare, Akamai, Fastly.

 ## Networking & Communication